Crochet tools for beginners

 • Scissors

 Pretty simple right?
-The small amount of equipment needed is one of the things that many people really enjoy about crochet - you can just grab a ball of yarn and a hook and get started straight away.
+The small amount of equipment needed is one of the things that many people really enjoy about crochet – you can just grab a ball of yarn and a hook and get started straightaway.
 Once you've got yourself some hooks and yarn, then check out our crochet for beginners guide and start stitching today!

 Although you don't need a lot of equipment to start crocheting, there are quite a lot of different options when it comes to buying your crochet tools.
-Below you'll find some handy information about each of these items to get your started, plus we've included a couple of crochet starter sets if you want to buy all of your crochet tools in one go!
+Below you'll find some handy information about each of these items to get you started, plus we've included a couple of crochet starter sets if you want to buy all of your crochet tools in one go!

 A crochet hook